Helping Shoppers Find the Magic Again:

 Who is using Etsy?
 What are they looking for?

-Target audience demographics
+Target audience

 How much does knowing detailed information about a product (producer, location of production, social impact, environmental impact, ect.) affect your purchasing decision?